-SATA has long been the industry standard for connecting storage drives ranging from hard disks to SSDs as well as optical drives.
-If you are new to building PCs, it is quite common to ask how many SATA ports do you need.
+SATA has long been the industry standard for connecting storage drives ranging from hard disks to SSDs and optical drives.
+If you are new to building PCs, asking how many SATA ports you need is standard.

-An average motherboard can easily have about 4-6 SATA ports depending upon its chipset and its size.
-Essentially, the amount of SATA ports you need largely depends upon what you intend to accomplish.
+An average motherboard can easily have 4-6 SATA ports depending on its chipset and size.
+The amount of SATA ports you need primarily depends upon what you intend to accomplish.

 For instance, if you are building an average PC for home use, then as mentioned earlier, 2 SATA ports should be sufficient.

-On the other hand, if you are building a NAS PC with multiple storage drives, particularly in RAID configuration, then you may need 6, 8 or even more SATA ports depending on how large a storage solution you need.
+On the other hand, if you are building a NAS PC with multiple storage drives, particularly in RAID configuration, you may need 6, 8, or even more SATA ports, depending on your large storage solution.

 Image: SATA is one of the primary interfaces for connecting storage drives.
-The other one being PCIe.
+The other one is PCIe.

 Also Read: How Many SATA Cables Do I Need?